 Vehicles will proceed west and exit via Nunavut Drive onto Lakeshore Blvd.

 Buses will move along Lakeshore after contingents have dismounted in Gore Park (Ft.
 York Blvd) and RV with their groups in the Ontario Drive parking lot.

 Sunnybrook Vets, etc. will be seated on the north side of Princes Blvd. in shade and in tentage, with bleachers set up on the south side in front of the Allstream Centre for members of the general public.

 6. REGISTRATION:Participation in the Warriors' Day Parade is open to military, para-military marching contingents, military and para-military bands, veterans' contingents and military-themed living history/re-enactor contingents.
 Each participating contingent must be registered at the Registration Tables, located at the west end of Gore Park.
 Please register as early as possible.
-We encourage contingents to register in advance using the Registration Form or On-line at www.thewarriorsdayparade.ca.
+We encourage contingents to register in advance using the printable Registration Form or by using the On-line Registration Form which may be submitted by email.
 Please review the information printed on the form carefully.